Logo

 Mercer | Mettl’s 9-box Model

-The concepts of performance and potential, their interdependence or the lack of it, have often been debated intently in the HR world.
-The performance vs. potential matrix or the nine-box model simplifies this conundrum, enabling recognizing the symbiosis between the two and how this relationship can benefit employees and organizations.
+The concepts of performance and potential, their interdependence or lack thereof, have often been debated intently in HR.
+The performance vs. potential matrix or the nine-box model simplifies this problem, enabling recognition of the symbiosis between the two and how this relationship can benefit employees and organizations.

-In the 9 boxes categorized along the x and the y-axis in the performance vs. potential matrix, the top-right box is the most valuable position and indicates both high performance and high-potential.
+In the nine-boxes categorized along the x and the y-axis in the performance vs potential matrix, the top-right box is the most valuable position.
+It indicates both high performance and high potential.
 Conversely, the bottommost square indicates both low performance and low potential.
 While ‘performance’ is the level of success employees achieve in their current roles, ‘potential’ is employees’ caliber to assume more complex roles in the future.

-One first needs to accurately plot employees on the performance vs. potential grid to use it well.
+First, one must accurately plot employees on the performance vs. potential grid to use it well.
 Both potential and performance are individual metrics and need to be determined separately.
-Often, organizations find it difficult to measure performance and potential.
-The best way to gauge an employee’s performance level is by conducting 360-degree feedback.
+Often, organizations need help to measure performance and potential.
+One of the best ways to gauge an employee’s performance level is by conducting 360-degree feedback.
 The best way to identify potential is through an assessment and development center.

-The purpose of a 9-box model is to gain a holistic understanding of how your workforce is placed in terms of current performance and future potential.
-It helps organizations create talent pools that can be approached with the right development interventions.
-The purpose of a 9-box is also to aid organizations in planning better for their prospects.
-The 9-box model plays a vital role in identifying and developing high-potential employees, succession planning and leadership development.
+A nine-box model aims to gain a holistic understanding of how the workforce is placed regarding current performance and future potential.
+It helps organizations create talent pools that can be approached with the most appropriate development interventions.
+The purpose of a nine-box is also to aid organizations in planning better for their prospects.
+The nine-box model plays a vital role in identifying and developing high-potential employees, succession planning and leadership development.

 Employee Development

-Every box in the 9-box talent model has an aspirational career goal attached to it.
-If an employee is a performer, his/her next jump should be to that of the high performer box.
-If an employee is a current star, the organization needs to find a way to develop his/her potential while benefiting from his/her performance.
-Thus, enabling the individual to contribute more consistently and substantially.
-The 9-box model’s goal is to develop employees from every quadrant and help them progress to their next career objectives.
+Every box in the nine-box talent model has an aspirational career goal attached to it.
+If an employee is a performer, their next jump should be to that of the high performer box.
+If an employee is a current star, the organization needs to find a way to develop their potential while benefiting from their performance, enabling the individual to contribute more consistently and substantially.
+The nine-box model aims to develop employees from every quadrant and help them achieve their career objectives.

 Identifying and developing high-potential employees

-Your current employees are your biggest asset.
-You must find their true potential and develop them to benefit your organization.
-This is a win-win for both the organization and the employee.
-Organizations can measure employee potential through a series of assessments and simulations in an assessment and development center.
-After which, the results can be plotted on the 9-box performance potential matrix.
-Each box can have a corresponding development plan that can prepare high-potential employees for future roles.
+An organization’s current employees are their biggest asset.
+One must find their true potential and develop it to benefit the organization.
+It is a win-win for both the organization and the employees.
+Organizations can measure employee potential through assessments and simulations in an assessment and development centre.
+After which, the results can be plotted on the nine-box performance potential matrix.
+Each box can have a corresponding development plan to prepare high-potential employees for future roles.

-The 9-box model for succession planning & leadership development
+The nine-box model for succession planning and leadership development

 “Succession planning is a systematic process of building a strong leadership pipeline for the organization to maintain momentum when faced with the loss of talent owing to attrition or other factors.” – Succession Planning: How To Identify Your Next In Line With A HiPo Toolkit.

-Employees with a consistently notable track record of performance and ratings of high-potentials, i.e., consistent stars on the nine-box model, can be groomed for C-level positions and future vertical heads.
-This helps employees get vested in the organization’s future, ensuring long-standing associations and lowered attrition rates.
+Employees with a consistently notable track record of performance and high-potential ratings, i.e., consistent stars on the nine-box model, can be groomed for C-level positions and future vertical heads.
+It helps employees become vested in the organization’s future, ensuring long-standing associations and lowering attrition rates.

-A 9-box succession planning model or a 9-box leadership model can only be successful when an organization has identified the key competencies required to take up a senior leadership role.
-Once the competencies are clearly defined, every competency can be accorded to a list of developmental activities and broader learning paths to ultimately build expertise.
+A nine-box succession planning or a nine-box leadership model can succeed when an organization has identified the critical competencies required to take up a senior leadership role.
+Once the competencies are clearly defined, every competency can ultimately be accorded to a list of developmental activities and broader learning paths to build expertise.

 Organizational Improvement

-If an organization finds more than a sizable number of employees in the bottom left square of the 9-box grid model, it indicates that the organization needs to reconsider its screening methods and re-evaluate its overall recruitment and interview processes.
+Suppose an organization finds more than a sizable number of employees in the bottom left square of the nine-box grid model.
+In that case, the organization must reconsider its screening methods and re-evaluate its recruitment and interview processes.

-The real value of the 9-box model is its ability to inform organizations about how to better plan for their future and who can play an exceptional role in it.
-It’s a great platform to get a snapshot of the entire workforce to make better decisions for the organization’s future.
-Organizations can get better equipped to help employees in their respective career paths, assuring employee loyalty.
-The nine-box model can also facilitate a certain level of transparency and dialogue among different stakeholders.
+The real value of the nine-box model is its ability to inform organizations about how to better plan for their future and who can play an exceptional role in it.
+It’s a great platform to get a snapshot of the workforce to make better decisions for the organization’s future.
+Organizations can be better equipped to help employees in their career paths, assuring employee loyalty.
+The nine-box model facilitates a certain level of transparency and dialogue among different stakeholders.

-• Provides meaningful inputs for employee development plans
+• It provides meaningful input for employee development plans.

-• Contributes to an organization’s leadership development and succession planning
+• It contributes to an organization’s leadership development and succession planning.

-• Can result in higher retention rates and employee satisfaction by calibrating expectations and placing employees on a developmental path
+• It results in higher retention rates and employee satisfaction by calibrating expectations and placing employees on a developmental path.

-• Allows a relative comparison between talent and provides a talent gradient for better organizational planning
+• It allows a relative comparison between talent and provides a talent gradient for better organizational planning.

 • It is simple and cost-effective

-• Aligns employees with broader organizational goals, offering a sense of collective ownership
+• It aligns employees with broader organizational goals, offering a sense of collective ownership.

 The nine-box model is fairly simple to emulate for your organization.
 However, there are a few common pitfalls one must consider: